area9innovation/flow9/tools/gringo/readme.md

 that uses the inferred types.
 This works by parsing to the DslAst type, and then invoking a constructed converted from DslAST to the typed union for the grammar.

-If you also add `tyvars=1`, each of the types will get an eclass field, initialized to 0, which is helpful for type inference.
+If you also add `eclasses=1`, each of the types will get an eclass field, initialized to 0, which is helpful for type inference and other things.

 See `gringo/tflow` for an example that demonstrates this approach for a simple grammar.